Apr 14 • Sean Overin

 An window into patient satisfaction

 When you are making decisions about hiring, marketing, or even just whether the practice is moving in the right direction, that data is genuinely useful.
 Most small practice owners are flying blind because they have no clean way to track it.
 You do not have to be one of them.
+What you can measure you can manage.

 Empty space, drag to resize